-To inspire you, we put together 5 cool event ideas to celebrate Women Of Aviation Week and have fun without breaking the bank.
+To inspire you, we put together 5 cool event ideas to celebrate Women Of Aviation Week, have fun, and make a difference.

 Organize an industry facility tour